Columbia River: New waves of explorers

-Historian Derek Hayes believes that Japanese or Chinese vessels blown off course reached the Northwest Coast long before Europeans—possibly as early as 219 BCE.
-It is unknown whether they landed near the Columbia.
+Historian Derek Hayes believes that Japanese or Chinese vessels blown off course reached the Northwest Coast long before Europeans—possibly as early as 219 BCE—but the earliest known wreck is from the 19th century.

 The Maris Pacifici map published in 1589 features on the west coast of North-America an intriguing resemblance of two major coastline features: the mouth of the Columbia River identified as "Rio Grande" and the delta of the Fraser River labeled "Baia de las isleas".
 These rivers may have been sighted by European visitors long before official records would confirm nearly 200 years later.
 In spite of limited evidence of Francis Drake expedition 1579 whereabouts in the Pacific Northwest, Pacific Northwest BC history commentator Sam Bawlf posited that the Ortelius mapped coastal features were a proof that Drake sighted the mouth of the Columbia and the Fraser River delta.
-Evidence exists that Spanish castaways reached the shore in 1679 and traded with the Clatsop; if these were the first Europeans to see the Columbia, they failed to send word home to Spain.
+The Beeswax wreck proves that Spanish vessels reached the shore by the late-17th century, but if there were any survivors, they failed to send word home to Spain.

-In the 18th century, there was strong interest in discovering a Northwest Passage that would permit navigation between the Atlantic (or inland North America) and the Pacific Ocean.
+In the 18th century, there was strong interest in discovering a Northwest Passage that would permit navigation between the Atlantic (or inland North America) and the Pacific oceans.
 Many ships in the area, especially those under Spanish and British command, searched the northwest coast for a large river that might connect to Hudson Bay or the Missouri River.
 The first documented European discovery of the Columbia River was that of Bruno de Heceta, who in 1775 sighted the river's mouth.
 On the advice of his officers, he did not explore it, as he was short-staffed and the current was strong.
 He considered it a bay, and called it Ensenada de Asunción (Assumption Cove).
 Later Spanish maps, based on his sighting, showed a river, labeled Río de San Roque (The Saint Roch River), or an entrance, called Entrada de Hezeta, named for Bruno de Hezeta, who sailed the region.
 Following Hezeta's reports, British maritime fur trader Captain John Meares searched for the river in 1788 but concluded that it did not exist.
 He named Cape Disappointment for the non-existent river, not realizing the cape marks the northern edge of the river's mouth.

 What happened next would form the basis for decades of both cooperation and dispute between British and American exploration of, and ownership claim to, the region.
 Royal Navy commander George Vancouver sailed past the mouth in April 1792 and observed a change in the water's color, but he accepted Meares' report and continued on his journey northward.
 Later that month, Vancouver encountered the American captain Robert Gray at the Strait of Juan de Fuca.
 Gray reported that he had seen the entrance to the Columbia and had spent nine days trying but failing to enter.